 Visiting Southwark Archives

-- Please keep your belongings out of the way, tucked under your seat, the searchroom desk, or a seat next to you.
+- keep your belongings out of the way, tucked under your seat, the searchroom desk, or a seat next to you

-- The filing cabinets and map cases are heavy and can be sharp: please ask staff for help using them.
+- the filing cabinets and map cases are heavy and can be sharp: ask staff for help using them

-- If you are using a laptop, please make sure nobody can trip on your power cable or other equipment.
+- if you're using a laptop, make sure nobody can trip on your power cable or other equipment

 Looking after your belongings

 The searchroom does not have not much storage space.
 We recommend leaving bulky items like suitcases at home.
 If you have to bring them, please let us know when you book an appointment, so we can help.
 Southwark Archives accepts no liability for loss, theft, or damage.
-Please keep track of your own belongings: staff cannot watch them for you.
-Please take valuables with you every time you leave the searchroom.
+Keep track of your own belongings: staff cannot watch them for you.
+Take valuables with you every time you leave the searchroom.

 Security of the collections